freenas/freenas-docs/userguide/storage.rst

 .. warning:: If a re-key fails on a multi-disk system, an alert is generated. **Do not ignore this alert** as doing so may result in the loss of data.

+**Encryption Rekey:** generate a new GELI encryption key.
+Typically this is only performed when the administrator suspects that the current key may be compromised.
+This action also removes the current passphrase.
+#ifdef truenas

+.. note:: A re-key is not allowed if :ref:`Failover` (High Availability) has been enabled and the standby node is down.
+#endif truenas

+**Download Encrypt Key:** download a backup copy of the GELI encryption key.
+The encryption key is saved to the client system, not on the %brand% system.
+The %brand% administrative password must be entered, then the directory in which to store the key is chosen.
+Since the GELI encryption key is separate from the %brand% configuration database, **it is highly recommended to make a backup of the key.
+If the key is ever lost or destroyed and there is no backup key, the data on the disks is inaccessible.**

 .. _Adding Cache or Log Devices: